East Azerbaijan Governance Palace: East Azerbaijan Provincial Palace (1933–present)

-Following the fall of the Qajar dynasty and the rise of the Pahlavi dynasty, Tabriz lost its traditional dominant role in Iranian politics, along with its traditional royal importance.
+Following the fall of the Qajar dynasty and during the Pahlavi era, Tabriz lost its traditional dominant role in Iranian politics, along with its traditional royal importance.
 The building was then used as the office of the East Azerbaijan governor.
 In 1933 during Adib-ol-Saltaneh Samei (in Persian: ادیب السلطنه سمیعی), large parts of the building were ruined in a fire.
 Many people were blamed Samei for his ignorance in the protection of the palace.
-In 1934 some other parts of the building were destroyed during a major flood.
+In 1934, some other parts of the building were destroyed during a major flood.
 In 1946, Governor Ali Mansur (in Persian: علی منصور), the rest of the remaining parts of the palace were destroyed and a new marble building was constructed instead, which has served as the office of the provincial governor till now.
 In 1969, the Haram-khaneh building was also destroyed and the city's governor office was built in its place.
 Local people criticized governors for their ignorance and the destruction of the city's heritages.

 Museum

-In 2013 a museum titled East Azerbaijan Governorship was established in the building containing the photos of Azerbaijan governors, important documents, memorials and gifts for the governors.
+In 2013, a museum titled East Azerbaijan Governorship was established in the building.